tnnrhpwd/MX5-Telemetry/docs/features/LED_STATE_SYSTEM.md

 ## 📧 Support

-If you modify the LED system and encounter issues:
+If you encounter issues:

 1. Check this documentation first
-2. Test in simulator before uploading to Arduino
+2. Review `slave/src/main.cpp` for logic
-3. Verify all constants match between Arduino and Python
+3. Verify constants in `slave/src/LEDStates.h`
-4. Review the example code in `LEDController.cpp` and `led_simulator_v2.1.py`

-Remember: **The simulator should always mirror the Arduino behavior exactly!**
+4. Use Serial Monitor to debug values

+---

+**🌈 Drive efficiently - keep those LEDs blue and green for best MPG!**